Sustainable Development Goal (SDG) 11.1: Ensure access for all to adequate, safe and affordable housing.

 • Improving coordination and access to local programs, services and resources available for individuals experiencing homelessness.

-Threats to housing stability
+Threats to Housing Stability

 With rising inflation and interest rates, two in five Ontarions (42%) are just $200 away from financial insolvency.
 (MNP Consumer Debt Index October 2022)